metinonal/nodejs-ckeditor-integration/README.md

 - CKEditor Integration
 - Setting up an External Image Upload Module (e.g., CKBox)
+- Detailed information has been provided within the code using comment lines.

 # :construction_worker: How to run
 ## Install